 British Columbia gems

-Southern Gulf Islands:
+Southern Gulf Islands

 Want to hike through forests with fairy houses?
 What about bioluminescent kayaking at night?

-Parksville and Qualicum Beach:
+Parksville and Qualicum Beach

 Hey, you can see goats on the roof on a store in Coombs, splash about in warm shallow waters and explore Horne Lake Caves.

 These are just some of the amazing things to do in Telegraph Cove, located at the top of Vancouver Island.

 BC’s gorgeous gardens

-It’s one of the five best gardens in Victoria on Vancouver Island.
+It’s one of the seven best gardens in Victoria on Vancouver Island.